 There is literally no restriction to the comfort you can get with desktops.

-The more “ergonomically” designed keyboards and mouse as well as larger screens enhance your comfort factor for work and entertainment.
+The more “ergonomically” designed keyboards and mouse as well as larger screens enhance your comfort factor when setting up a home office.

 Cons of a Desktop